biemster/st17h66_FindMy/README.md

 Firmware for Lenze ST17h66 that advertises to the Apple Find My network, based on SDK v3.1.1.2

 ## Compile
 To compile this firmware either arm-none-eabi-gcc and CMSIS headers, or Keil uVision are required.
-This is still very much a work in progress, so your mileage may vary.
+The GCC path does not work yet, so use Keil.

 ### Compile with Keil
 This should work properly, just open the FindMy.uvprojx and build.
-(For now it does not work though, since it is just the ST17H65_SDK_3.1.1.2_lowPower_beacon example.
-But it is still something)

 ### Compile with GCC
 ```